menandmice/micetro_docs/guides/implementation/vmware.rst

   This workflow will save your configuration for the connection to your Men&Mice Suite.
 The configuration is persisted.

 Clone Linux virtual machine
   This workflow clones a Linux virtual machine and connects it to your Men&Mice Suite.
-The virtual machine is assigned an IP address from the Men&Mice Suite automatically and you can choose to use either a static IP address or DHCP.
+The virtual machine is assigned an IP address from Micetro automatically and you can choose to use either a static IP address or DHCP.

 Clone Windows virtual machine
   This workflow clones a Windows virtual machine and connects it to your Men&Mice Suite.
-The virtual machine is assigned an IP address from the Men&Mice Suite automatically and you can choose to use either a static IP address or DHCP.
+The virtual machine is assigned an IP address from Micetro automatically and you can choose to use either a static IP address or DHCP.

 Remove virtual machine
-  This workflow will remove a virtual machine and release its IP address in the Men&Mice Suite, as well as remove the corresponding DNS record.
+  This workflow will remove a virtual machine and release its IP address in Micetro, as well as remove the corresponding DNS record.

 Add IP range
   This workflow adds an IP range to your Men&Mice Suite.